OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 	Example:
 	Clipped and reprojected SNODAS file for January 9th, 2013 -> SNODAS_SWE_ClipAndReproj20130109.tif

-Refer to the [Processing Workflow](overview/#clip-and-project-snodas-national-grids-to-study-area) section for a general description of the SNODAS tools' clip and reprojecting steps.
+Refer to the [Processing Workflow](overview/#clip-and-project-snodas-national-grids-to-study-area) section for a general description of the SNODAS Tools' clip and reprojecting steps.
 Refer to [Tool Utilities and Functions](overview.md#3-clip-and-project-snodas-national-grids-to-study-area) for detailed information on the Python functions called to clip and reproject the SNODAS data.

 #### processedData\\4_CreateSnowCover\\

-The SNODAS tools create a daily binary raster grid displaying presence and absence of snow cover.
+The SNODAS Tools create a daily binary raster grid displaying presence and absence of snow cover.
 The created snow cover .tif file is saved to the
 4_CreateSnowCover folder and is named ```SNODAS_SnowCover_ClipAndReprojYYYYMMDD.tif``` where ```YYYYMMDD``` represents the date of data.
 Note that the date does not represent the download date but rather the date when the SNODAS data is collected.